 The events that took place during this confrontation have significance far beyond the immediate consequence.
 Most people remember this day as a day when the government smashed Union Power in Britain.
 At this time, the government began dismantling the British industry.

 Most of the TV coverage made this seem as if the striking workers were entirely responsible for the violence.
 This was not the case.
 The workers wanted their rights to be observed and to be assessed the right way.
 In Britain, the union and the miners were seen as the enemy within.
 The events of 1984 were not just considered as a strike but as an act of violence.

-Why did Jeremy Deller react the famous clash?
+Why did Jeremy Deller react to the famous clash?

 The work of Jeremy Deller came 17 years later.
-It was as a spectacular reenactment of what happened in the day of demonstrations.
-During the enactment, the majority of miners and police officers participated, in total, more than 800 people.
+It was a spectacular reenactment of what happened on the day of the demonstrations.
+During the enactment, most miners and police officers participated, in total, more than 800 people.
 Their goal was to relive the events from 1984.
 A historical expert and former director of English Heritage’s event programmer, Howard Giles, scaled the whole artwork.

 You may be wondering why Jeremy Deller reacted to this famous clash.
-He wanted to refer people to the struggles that the majority of the oppressed pass through before getting their freedom and rights observed.
+He wanted to refer people to the struggles that most oppressed pass through before getting their freedom and rights observed.
 The artist also wanted to connect his artwork with the occurrences in society.